 Even I expected this series to go six.
-I also assumed the Cavs were going to be as psychical in the first two games of this series as they were in Game 3 and Game 5, but since they lost those two games anyway, I suppose that shit doesn’t really matter.
-The Warriors as a unit just operated so much better than Cleveland.
-The floor spacing, ball-handling, shooting abilities, old-school unselfishness, and tough D is just too much to deal with for four quarters.
+I also assumed the Cavaliers were going to be as physical in the first two games of this series as they were in Game 3 and Game 5, but since they lost those two games anyway, I suppose that shit doesn’t really matter.
+The Warriors just operated so much better as a unit than Cleveland.
+The floor spacing, ball-handling, shooting abilities, old-school unselfishness, and tough defense is just too much to deal with for four quarters.
 I want to be honest and admit that watching them embarrass teams by 40 points is the greatest thing I’ve ever seen in my life.

-11 of Boston’s 17 championships came during Bill Russell’s era, and I see excuses on how small the league was, as if his accomplishments aren’t something to be celebrated.
+11 of Boston’s 17 championships came during Bill Russell’s era, and I notice people often make excuses on how small the league was, as if his accomplishments aren’t something to be celebrated.
 I’ve seen people recently try to diminish Michael Jordan’s accomplishments in light of LeBron’s recent achievements.
 LeBron’s been routinely criticized for a good chunk of his career now, but with influence comes burdens, and he understands that.
 It would appear that no one’s legacy is safe, everything must be discredited.

 It’s not about what the Warriors did, if you’re still upset about that, then I don’t know what to tell you, because you’re not interested in what is happening in front of you.
 It’s about what other teams are willing to do to beat them.
 That’s where the competition has gone these days.
 There’s 30 teams in the NBA, and it’s obvious most of them don’t know how, or simply can not put together a team successful enough to compete for a championship.
 Ever since LeBron left Cleveland and was able to put together that Heatles team with the help of Wade, Bosh, Spoelstra and Pat Riley; resulting in two championships and changing the way superstars approach free agency forever.